Chart Color Schemes

 Cultural Diversity

-Woodbine is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Woodbine was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Woodbine's cultural diversity is notable, with 34.7% of its population born overseas and 37.4% speaking a language other than English at home.
-Christianity is the predominant religion in Woodbine, comprising 54.7% of people.
-Islam is overrepresented compared to Greater Sydney, making up 15.9% versus 12.5%.
+Woodbine has a high level of cultural diversity, with 34.7% of its population born overseas and 37.4% speaking a language other than English at home.
+Christianity is the predominant religion in Woodbine, making up 54.7% of people.
+However, Islam is overrepresented compared to Greater Sydney, comprising 15.9% versus 12.5%.

 Frequently Asked Questions - Diversity